lightningdevkit/lightningdevkit.org/docs/build_node.md

 // transactions/outputs are created.

 // header is a []byte type, height is `int`, txdata is a
-// TwoTuple<Long, byte[]>[], where the 0th element is the transaction's position
+// TwoTuple_usizeTransactionZ[], where the 0th element is the transaction's
-// in the block (with the coinbase transaction considered position 0) and the 1st
+// position in the block (with the coinbase transaction considered position 0)
-// element is the transaction bytes channel_manager.as_Listen().block_connected(header, txdata, height);
+// and the 1st element is the transaction bytes channel_manager.as_Listen().block_connected(header, txdata, height);
 chain_monitor.block_connected(header, txdata, height);